MarketBeat Update: We Reached $25.6M In Revenue Last Year [With 11 Employees]

 This is a follow up story for MarketBeat.
-If you're interested in reading how they got started, published about 3 years ago, check it out here.
+If you're interested in reading how they got started, published over 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Matt Paulson and the business that I founded is called MarketBeat.
 MarketBeat is an Inc. 5000 financial media company that empowers stock market investors to make better investment decisions by providing real-time financial data and in-depth analytical tools.

 We publish more than 250 pieces of original reporting each month on our website, offer several free investing newsletters to our subscribers, and provide a full suite of software-based investing research tools to our subscribers.

 Our company generates revenue primarily through premium subscriptions and by selling advertising.
 We have more than 2.6 million subscribers to our email newsletters and more than 15 million people visit our website every month.
 The majority of our revenue comes from advertising sales, which includes display advertising on our website and advertisements sent to our email subscribers.